lswainemoore/splash/writing/ai-and-glue.md

 Well, I like fixing thorny bugs!
 They're puzzles, and digging into them lets me learn about parts of the computer I usually don’t see.
 Same goes for refactoring--when I'm doing it right, I'm understanding the shape of my system better, and crystallizing that into a structure that expresses it.
 Solving these puzzles scratches an itch in my brain.
 I'm not sure it's the most rewarding part of my job, but it is the part I most enjoy.

-I don't think we're quite there yet, but the writing is on the wall: *very* conservatively, within five years, I'll be inferior to the computer at doing any task that's roughly shaped like "deep linear thinking about a concrete problem".
+I don't think we're quite there yet, but the writing is on the wall: *very* conservatively, within ten years, I'll be inferior to the computer at doing most tasks roughly shaped like "deep linear thinking about a concrete problem".

 When you excise that role from this work, you're left with two chunks that are mostly nonadjacent.
 There's ship-steering, and there's plumbing (forgive the mixed metaphors, here and throughout).
 When I hear from people who are excited about an AI-empowered future, they're universally talking about the former.
 The promise of vibe coding[^1] is that you only need to care about the top layer of the work--bring your sensibilities (idea / design / ethos) to the table, and the machine will do the rest for you.
 The human is freed to do the human work.